Face The Outdoors

 Can I take photos of the aurora?

-Camera settings: ISO, shutter speed, aperture adjustments
+โœ“ Camera settings: ISO, shutter speed, aperture adjustments dialed in for the conditions on your night

-Composition: Framing, foreground elements, perspective
+โœ“ Composition: Framing, foreground elements, perspective

-Focus techniques: Manual focus in low light
+โœ“ Focus techniques: Manual focus in low light, the single biggest stumbling block for first-time aurora shooters

-💡 Important: Don't spend the ENTIRE time behind a camera.
-Take moments to simply watch and experience this natural wonder with your own eyes!
+๐Ÿ’ก Important: Don't spend the entire night behind a camera.
+Take moments to simply watch the aurora with your own eyes โ€” it's a different experience than what the camera captures, and both are worth having.

 Do I need to bring a camera?

-🧥 What to Wear & Bring
+๐Ÿงฅ What to Wear & Bring

-Dress for temperatures down to -40°F
+Dress for temperatures down to -40ยฐF

 What should I wear for a Northern Lights tour in Alaska?